fazalfarhan01/EC5XX/README.md

 # EC5XX
-Contains all the Assignments and Projects done in 5th Sem ECE 2020
+Contains all the Study Material, Assignments and Projects done in 5th Sem ECE 2020-21